binary-com/deriv-api-docs/docs/languages/javascript/websocket-connection/index.md

 ### Send and receive data

-Our websocket server provide `ping / pong` functionality, let's use it in our demo project to send and receive data. change the event listeners for `open` and `message` like so:
+Our websocket server provides a [Ping](/api-explorer#ping) call.
+In this case we can use it to test our websocket connection.
+Let's use it in our demo project to send and receive data.

+In your code, you can adjust the `open` and `message` eventlisteners with the following code in order to retrieve data from the `Ping` call:
 :::caution
-The `send` function on websocket connection only receives `string`, `ArrayBuffer`, `Blob` and `TypedArray`, `DataView`, you can read more abou them [on MDN](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket/send), which mean if we want to send an `object` we have stringify with `JSON.stringify` it first.
+The `send` function only receives `string`, `ArrayBuffer`, `Blob` and `TypedArray`, `DataView`, data types.
+You can read more about them [on MDN](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket/send).
+This means, if we want to send an `object`, we have to stringify it with `JSON.stringify` first.
 :::

 ```js title="index.js"